 - IT 272 Introduction to 3-D Modular Programming.
 3 Credits.
 This course is a follow-up course to Advanced Programming.
 This course will continue computer game theories, methods and practices.
 We will utilize current programming tools such as Microsoft XNA, Alice, 3-D game engines, and DirectX programming.
 These resources will be used to create 3-D games and game environments.
 Assigned readings and projects will cover various aspects of computer game production, thought, and application.
-(PR: a C or better in IT 215) - IT 276 Computer Maintenance.
+(PR: a C or better in IT 215) - IT 277 Management Information Systems.
 3 Credits.
-Emphasis is on expanding understanding of and techniques needed to upgrade, troubleshoot, and maintain PC systems and associated components.
-(PR: IT 270; CT 270 and ELT 101) - IT 277 Management Information Systems.
-3 Credits.
 Provides understanding of information needs of management and information technology used by various business subsystems and demonstrates how technology can be utilized for competitive advantage.
-(CR: IT 299 or permission) - IT 278 CCNP 3 Multilayer Switching.
+(CO: IT 299 or permission) - IT 278 CCNP 3 Multilayer Switching.
 4 Credits.
 This course is to prepare the student to pass the Building Cisco Multilayer Switched Networks (BCMSN) exam.
 Content includes design criteria for multilayer switched networks, including the current Cisco recommendation for designing a campus network.
 The network is built from cabling connections to implementing VLANs, Spanning Tree, and routing.
 After the cable has been built, optimization of the network is made to ensure its availability.
 (PR: IT 241 or CCNA certification, and permission) - IT 279 CCNP 4 Network Troubleshooting.
 4 Credits.
 This course is designed to prepare the student to pass the Cisco Internetwork Troubleshooting (CIT) exam.
 Content includes diagnosis and troubleshooting of WAN cabling, protocols, advanced routing configurations, switching, asynchronous connections with modems, PPP, Dialup, ISDN, X.25, and Frame Relay access, network performance with queuing and compression, NAT access control, and emerging network technologies.
 (PR: IT 268, IT 269, IT 278, and permission) - IT 280-289 Special Topics.
 1 to 4 Credits.
 Study of content not normally covered in other courses.
 (PR: Permission) - IT 293 Networking Practicum.
-3 Credit.
+3 Credits.
 This course provides students with the knowledge and hand-on troubleshooting skills necessary to work in a heterogeneous computing environment.
 This lab-based course will cover such topics as interoperability between PCs and Macs on a domain, working in a heterogeneous Windows Server environment, and working in a heterogeneous Exchange environment (PR: IT 210) - IT 298 Game and Design Internship.
 1 Credit.
 In this internship class the student works on a project in the Gaming and Design field.
-Emphasis is on the application of knowledge gained and skills attained in the classroom to a realworld job experience.
-(PR: Permission of class instructor or Dean of Business & Information Technology Division) - IT 299 Information Technology Internship.
+Emphasis is on the application of knowledge gained and skills attained in the classroom to a real-world job experience.
+(PR: Permission) - IT 299 Information Technology Internship.
 3 Credits.
 Places the student in a work situation in order to gain practical work experience prior to seeking permanent employment.
 Correlates classroom instruction with real-world experience.
 (PR: Permission)